 Follow-up loyalty questions shine more light on customer motivation:

-- What might prevent you from continuing to do business with us over time?
-Use multiple choice with free-form “other” option.
+Additional Question 1: What might prevent you from continuing to do business with us over time?
+Use multiple choice with a free-form “other” option.
 Choices might include: Customer service quality, Product selection and availability, Product quality, Pricing

-- How likely are you to switch to another brand, company, product, or service?
-Use a sliding or numeric scale from very likely to very unlikely.
+Additional Question 2: How likely are you to switch to another brand, company, product, or service?
+Use a sliding or numeric scale from Very unlikely to Very likely.

-Results and value received Voice of the Customer questions
+Voice of the Customer products and services questions

-Questions designed to measure the value your customers obtain from using your products or services can help your team collect deeper insight into what’s working and what’s not.
+Questions designed to measure the value your customers obtained from using your products or services can help your team collect deeper insight into what’s working and what’s not.
+Some question examples include:

 - Did you find what you were looking for?